TimyVillarmia/TimyVillarmia/README.md

 <h1> Hi, Timy here. <img src="./assets/wave.gif" width="30px" height="30px"></h1>

-   Hey there!
-Let's connect :)

-   Hello!
-I am a computer science student with a passion for software engineering, theoretical computer science, human-computer interaction, and all things tech.
-My love for technology started from the very first time I used a computer.
-It was love at first sight.
-Now, years later, I am still just as passionate about technology as I was that first day.
+Timy Villarmia is a sophomore computer science student with a wide range of interests in software engineering, theoretical computer science, human-computer interaction, and all things tech.
+He is an avid learner who thrives on continuous improvement, always seeking to expand his knowledge and sharpen his skills.
+Outside of coding, Timy finds joy in playing video games and expressing his creativity through art.
+With a strong foundation in computer science and a well-rounded approach to technology, he's ready to make a meaningful impact in the field and create innovative solutions that blend creativity with technical expertise.

-If you're interested in connecting with me about job opportunities or internships, I would love to hear from you.
-The easiest way to get in touch with me is through LinkedIn or Timyvillarmia@gmail.com.
+If you're seeking a motivated individual for job opportunities or internships, Timy eagerly awaits your connection.
+Don't hesitate to reach out via LinkedIn or drop a message at Timyvillarmia@gmail.com.

-💬 Reach me by email or LinkedIn! timyvillarmia@gmail.com | https://www.linkedin.com/in/timyvillarmia/
+Get a glimpse of Timy's coding prowess on GitHub: https://github.com/TimyVillarmia.
+Let's collaborate and shape the future of technology together!

 ###### Learning: C#, Javascript, Python, SQL